darraghoriordan/use-miller/apps/frontend/src/docs/page-content/miller-start/how-to/production.md

 The `digitalocean-hosting` terraform project is a one-time setup.
 You likely only need to run it once to create (and manage) the droplet.
 You might need to run it again to change the size of the droplet if your app is successful!

 The `dokku-app` terraform project is run every time you want to update the variables or other settings of the application on the droplet.
-You could run more than one Miller Start application on one digitalocean-hosting managed droplet depending on the resource requirements.
+You could run more than one Miller Start application on one digitalocean-hosting managed droplet, depending on the resource requirements.
+I run 3 Miller Start apps on a $6/month droplet.

 Let's set up the droplet first.